poooi/poi-util-transpile/README.md

 ## compatibility

-This util is designed for `poi 7.6.0-beta.1` and later versions.
+This util is designed for `poi 7.6.0` and later versions.
 Other versions are not guaranteed.
+An `apiVer` for `7.6.0-beta.1` is probably necessary if you use features like `async/await` that was transpiled with different presets in previous babel config.

 ## Howto